osrf/docker_images/README.md

 # OSRF Docker Images

-This repo hosts Dockerfiles and scaffolding for images in the Official Library and OSRF Ornignation on Docker Hub.
+This repo hosts Dockerfiles and scaffolding for images in the Official Library and OSRF Organization on Docker Hub.

 | CI | Status |
 |---|---|